 History of the project

-The project of building and reconstruction of the passenger terminal building, which was launched on December 16, 2008 by a symbolic tapping of the foundation stone, had been in the making for several years.
+The project for the construction and reconstruction of the passenger terminal building, officially launched on 16 December 2008 with a symbolic groundbreaking ceremony, had been in the making for several years.

-The original departures terminal was built in 1970; however, the first proposal for its further enlargement was already in place as early as in 1976.
+The original departures terminal was built in 1970, with the first plans for its expansion proposed in 1976.

-However, it was only in 2003 that the management of the airport started to seriously consider this issue, after the onset of large-scale development of air transport in Slovakia, when passenger numbers began to soar.
-In 2004, the first version of the project was initiated, which, albeit in a significantly modified form, is being realised today.
+However, it was not until 2003 that the airport's management started to seriously address the issue, following rapid development of air transport in Slovakia and a significant increase in passenger numbers.
+In 2004, the first version of the project was initiated, which – although substantially revised – forms the basis of the development being implemented today.

-At the end of 2004 and beginning of 2005, the initial parameters for the new projects were altered significantly.
-After Slovakia’s accession to the EU, the country’s preparation for the Schengen zone integration started, which included the new requirement to separate the flow of Schengen and non-Schengen passengers at Departures and Arrivals.
+At the end of 2004 and beginning of 2005, the initial parameters for the new project were significantly revised.
+Following Slovakia’s accession to the EU, the country’s preparations began for integration into the Schengen Area, introducing the requirement Schengen and non-Schengen passenger flows at both Departures and Arrivals.

-This mainly concerned the construction of the Arrivals terminal C (opened for use in June 2006), which ensured the separation of Schengen and non-Schengen passengers at arrival.
-At the same time, a proposal was put forward for the relocation of the passport control in a manner, which would allow the creation of a section without a passport control in the Departures hall for passengers travelling within the Schengen area from the moment of official opening of the air borders, as well as for a section with passport control for passengers travelling outside of the Schengen zone.
+This primarily involved the construction of Terminal C (opened in June 2006), which enabled the separation of Schengen and non-Schengen passengers on arrival.
+At the same time, a proposal was put forward for the relocation of passport control in a way that would allow (within the Departures terminal) for a dedicated Schengen section without passport control and a separate non-Schengen section with passport control.

-The building adjustments required by Slovakia’s entry into Schengen were also used by the airport to introduce some planning changes, which increased the hourly capacity of the building, and consequently contributed significantly to the greater comfort of the ever-increasing numbers of handled passengers in the interim period until the full reconstruction of the building was finished.
+The building modifications required for Schengen accession were also used to introduce planning improvements which increased the terminal's hourly capacity and significantly enhanced passenger comfort during the interim period before full reconstruction.

-Apart from the necessary adjustments to comply with the Schengen criteria, deliberations about the complete reconstruction and modernisation of the passenger terminal were also influenced by the planned privatisation of the airport, which culminated at the end of 2005/2006.
-According to the original expectations, the eventual investment into the modernisation of the building was expected to be undertaken by a new strategic partner and therefore the project works stopped in 2005.
+In addition to these requirements, discussions about the complete reconstruction and modernisation of the passenger terminal were influenced by the planned privatisation of the airport, which culminated in 2005-2006.
+At the time, it was expected that a future strategic partner would finance the modernisation, and project work was therefore suspended in 2005.

 Final look of the project: